 The morning rush hour isn’t just for commuters on the freeway.
 It can also apply to busy moms trying to get their kids out the door on time for school.
-“Where is my backpack?”
+“Where is my?”
 “What’s for breakfast?” and “What should I wear today?” are just a few of the barrage of early morning questions that somehow are all directed your way.
 Although it takes a little planning, to make things run more smoothly in the morning, try starting the night before.
 The more you can do in advance of the morning, the better it will be for everyone.
 Really!

 Early to bed, Early to rise

 Grandma was right, this saying is true.
-If your child has a tough time getting up in the morning, institute an earlier bedtime.
+If your child has a tough getting up in the morning, institute an earlier bedtime.
 Even 15 or 30 minutes earlier at night can make a big difference in his or her attitude in the morning.

 A corollary to this one is just for you, Mom: set your own alarm for 15 minutes earlier in the morning.
 Rise and shine before your family does, enjoy that cup of coffee in quiet before they awake.
 Although it stinks that you need to be the one who sacrifices, the calmness is worth it.

 Preparation is key.